suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 published: true
 ---

 RNN is one of those toys that eluded me for a long time.
 I just couldn't figure out how to make it work.
-Ever since I read Andrej Karpathy's blog post on the [Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I was fascinated by what RNNs are capable of, and at the same time confused by how they actually worked.
+Ever since I read Andrej Karpathy's blog post on the [Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I have been fascinated by what RNNs are capable of, and at the same time confused by how they actually worked.
 I couldn't follow his code for text generation (Language Modeling).
 Then, I came across Denny Britz's [blog](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), from which I understood how exactly they worked and how to build them.
 This blog post is addressed to my past self that was confused about the internals of RNN.
 Through this post, I hope to help people interested in RNNs, develop a basic understanding of what they are, how they work, different variants of RNN and applications.

 **Warning** : I have organized this post based on the structure of Chapter 10 of [Ian Goodfellow's book](http://www.deeplearningbook.org/).
 Most concepts are directly taken from that chapter, which I have presented along with my comments.
 Do not be alarmed when you notice the similarities.